AnuragKr/Camera2VideoCompression/README.md

-Android Camera2Video Sample
+Android Camera2VideoCompression
 ===================================

-This sample shows how to record video using the new Camera2 API in Android Lollipop.
+This sample shows how to record video using the new Camera2 API in Android Lollipop and then compressing the video using ffmpeg.

 Introduction
 ------------